jbcoe/value_types/DRAFT.md

 ### Supporting `operator()` `operator[]`

 Neither `indirect` nor `polymorphic` support `operator()` or `operator[]`.
-These operators can't be implemented with `=default` and cannot, in general, be meaningfully implemented for a composite by aggregating over its components.
+These operators cannot be implemented by a class using `=default` and cannot, in general, be meaningfully implemented for a composite by aggregating over its components.
+These functions are not core to the design of either class template;
-These functions are not core to the design of either class template; both could be added as non-breaking changes in a later revision of the C++ standard if required.
+both could be added as non-breaking changes in a later revision of the C++ standard if required.

 ### Member function `emplace`

-Neither `indirect` nor `emplace` support `emplace` as a member function.
+Neither `indirect` nor `polymorphic` support `emplace` as a member function.
 The member function `emplace` could be added as :

 ```c++